Saving early matters

 In other words, you'll only have earned about $3,000 in that 9-year span—as opposed to nearly $14,000 over 18 years!

 That's the beauty of compounding—earning money on your investment and then earning money on those earnings.
-And over time, it only grows more powerful.
+And over time, it can only grow more powerful.

 Starting to save earlier could mean you'll have more saved